Before we jump into the profound topic of managing project dependencies, let’s set the ground for what this article covers and what it doesn’t.

 - Use Kanban systems to visualize dependencies in a project.

-- Establish clear Service Level Agreements and use flow metrics, such as Cycle Time and Block Time, to control them.
+- Establish clear Service Level Agreements on your software project proposal, for instance, and use flow metrics, such as Cycle Time and Block Time, to control them.

 - Define the high-level roadmap of the project and work on the high-risk items earlier.